vanfanel/LBE_DOCS/README.md

 like games or emulators with smooth movement on almost any GNU/Linux-based platform.
 GLES2-X11: the example GLES2-2D program running on X11.
 GLES2-KMS: the example GLES2-2D program running on KMS.
 GLES2-DISPMANX: the example GLES2-2D program running on the native Raspberry Pi 2D API.
+2D-KMS: the example program running on DRM/KMS directly.